IN BRIEF

 1. Define the investible universe

-The starting point in our active, research-driven investment process is the recently launched Bloomberg Global Aggregate Green, Social & Sustainability Index.
+The starting point in our active, research-driven investment process is the Bloomberg Global Aggregate Green, Social & Sustainability Index.
 This benchmark expands the investible universe beyond just green bonds, allowing us to also focus on the increasingly pressing social challenges faced by the global economy.
 However, we have decided to adjust the investible universe in two important ways:

-First, we cap the broader benchmark’s duration at 10 years, since we believe that many of the projects requiring green, social and sustainable bond issuance are urgent.
+• First, we cap the broader benchmark’s duration at 10 years, since we believe that many of the projects requiring green, social and sustainable bond issuance are urgent.
 Issuing a longer-duration bond, with interim targets over a long-time horizon (such as 30 years) may reduce the imperative for an issuer to make tangible progress.
-Instead, we want to see a credible path for issuers to deploy capital quickly, with a relatively short timeline for reporting back to us on how their sustainability-related projects are progressing.
+Instead, we want to see a credible path for issuers to deploy capital quicky, with a relatively short timeline for reporting back to us on how their sustainability-related projects are progressing.

 2. Take a firm and forward-looking approach to exclusions